robindittmar/coding_challenge/README.md

 ##### Can you figure out what is wrong with your decoder?

 Yes!
 The decoder is either ignoring the `"isEncoded"` flag, or missing the **ROT13** decoding step altogether.

-Technically, is it also only iterating over the first five messages :)
+((Technically, the program is also only iterating over the first five messages :D)

 ##### How do you prove it?

 The first piece of proof is comparing the output of the program with the contents of `messages.json`.
-The first five entries of the `[messages][i][message]` object are identical to the output.
+The first five entries of the `[messages][i][message]` object from the JSON are identical to the output shown in the task description PDF.

 The second piece of proof is running the ROT13 cipher on the outputted text, either manually or utilizing tools like [rot13.com](https://rot13.com/)

 The output of deciphering the encoded text is perfectly readable (as long as you know English, of course)

+There were some hints pointing towards a "simple" encoding like ROT13, as:
+- Natural punctuation
+- Letter and spaces distributions match those of natural language
+- (find more detailed thoughts in "Thoughts" section)

 ##### Can you write a program that reads the encoded messages in the JSON file, decodes and print them to stdout?